 Use Graphic Organizers to Help Students Set Goals

-I have a set of language goal-setting graphic organizers for the four domains.
+I have a set of language goal-setting graphic organizers for the four language domains.
 One for reading, writing, listening and speaking to help students set goals in each area.
 This set also comes with examples of goals to set for each language domain for levels 1-5 and posters with simple goals and examples of ways to practice each area.
+There is a print and digital version available.